Stephanie Horocofsky

 Military Spouse

 Hannah Crickman’s journey as a military spouse included a move from Chicago and 3 years of bouncing between Wichita and Salina, Kansas before ultimately landing in Wichita.
-Her husband is stationed at McConnell, and she works as Marketing Manager at the Wichita Regional Chamber of Commerce.
+Her husband is stationed at McConnell, while she worked as Marketing Manager at the Wichita Regional Chamber of Commerce.

 Hannah finds community in Wichita’s vibrant art scene, having previously worked at City Arts and alongside local photographers.
 She appreciates that her job allows her to explore all the city has to offer.